mimblewimble/grin-rfcs/text/000x-nrd-kernels.md

 Kernels can be reused multiple times across multiple transactions.
 An NRD kernel variant enforces a minimum block height (a delay) between two duplicate instances of that particular kernel.
 A pair of transactions can be constructed such that they behave as two "halves" of one logical "slow" transaction.
-Limiting this to "recent" transaction kernels restricts the maximum lock period (7 days) but with the benefit of only needing to maintain an index over a relatively small window of kernel activity.
+Limiting this to "recent" transaction kernels restricts the maximum lock period (7 days) but with the benefit of only needing to maintain an index over a short window of recent kernel activity.

 # Motivation
 [motivation]: #motivation

-A "slow" transaction can be used as a building block in a robust payment channel implementation.
+Relative timelocks are a prerequisite for robust payment channels.
+NRD kernels can be used to implement a revocable channel close operation.
-By implementing a non-cooperative channel close as a "slow" transaction we can enforce a mandatory revocation period, preventing any attempt to close an old invalid state.
+Implementing a non-cooperative channel close as a "slow" transaction enforces a mandatory revocation period, preventing attempts to close old invalid state.
 The first "half" of the channel close is itself a valid transaction and must be accepted and included on-chain.
-The "slow" transaction can only be completed once the revocation period has elapsed.
-An attempt to close an old invalid channel state can be safely revoked by any channel participant during this revocation period.
+An NRD kernel begins the revocation period and the close operation can only be completed after the revocation period has elapsed.
+Attempts to close an old invalid channel state can safely be revoked during the revocation period.

 # Community-level explanation
 [community-level-explanation]: #community-level-explanation

-Explain the proposal as if it were already introduced into the Grin ecosystem and you were teaching it to another community member.
-That generally means:

-- Introducing new named concepts.
-- Explaining the feature largely in terms of examples.
-- Explaining how Grin community members should *think* about the improvement, and how it should impact the way they interact with Grin.
-It should explain the impact as concretely as possible.
-- If applicable, provide sample error messages, deprecation warnings, or migration guidance.
-- If applicable, describe the differences between teaching this to existing Grin community members and new Grin community members.

-For implementation-oriented RFCs (e.g. for wallet), this section should focus on how wallet contributors should think about the change, and give examples of its concrete impact.
-For policy RFCs, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms.
+A "No Recent Duplicate" kernel has an associated _relative_ lock height.
+Once this kernel is included in a block on-chain the timelock starts.
+Another instance of the _same_ kernel will not be accepted as valid until the specified number of blocks has elapsed.
+For example if an NRD kernel is accepted at height 500,000 and specifies a relative lock height of 1,440 (24 hours) then a subsequent instance of the kernel will not be accepted as valid until block height 501,440.
+One instance of an NRD kernel can be said to slow a subsequent instance down by delaying it from being accepted and included in a block.

+Each node maintains an index of recent NRD kernels to enable efficient validation of this rule.

+NRD lock heights are limited to a maximum of 10,080 (7 days).
+This limits the size of the window of recent kernel activity that must be indexed on each node.
+Locks cannot be created larger than 7 days but this is believed to cover all proposed use cases currently.

+The minimum value for a relative lock height is 1 meaning the subsequent kernel instance is valid in the _next_ block.
+NRD lock heights of 0 are not valid and it is never valid for two duplicate instances of the _same_ NRD kernel to exist in the same block.
+This implies that two transactions contaning duplicate instances of the same NRD kernel will not be accepted as valid concurrently in the txpool.
+"First one wins" semantics apply when validating transactions containing NRD kernels in a similar way to resolving double spends of unspent outputs.

+NRD kernels are similar to absolute height locked kernels in that both kernel variants specify a lock height.
+But they differ in one important aspect; an instance of an absolute height locked kernel is _itself_ not valid until the specified block height, whereas the presence of an NRD kernel on-chain will delay the _subsequent_ instance of that kernel.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation